 - What are the architectural shifts taking place in application platforms, and how will they affect software development practices?

-ARM Limited, AT&T Inc., AZUL SYSTEMS INC, Adobe Systems Incorporated, Altova GmbH, Amazon.com, Inc., Appcelerator, Inc., Appian, Apple Inc., Atlassian., CA Technologies, CenturyLink, Inc., Citrix Systems GmbH, Developer Express Inc., Eclipse Foundation, Inc., Embarcadero Technologies, Inc., FICO, Facebook, Inc., Four Js, Genuitec, Globo plc, Google Inc., GrapeCity inc., Green Hills Software, Inc., Hewlett-Packard Company, Huawei Technologies Co., Ltd., IBM, Infragistics, Inc., Intel Corporation, Intuit Inc., JetBrains s.r.o., Kony, Inc., LM Ericsson Telephone Company, Magic Software Enterprises Inc., Micro Focus International plc, Microsoft Corporation, Mozilla Foundation, NVIDIA Corporation, No Magic, Inc., OpenText Corporation, Oracle Corporation, PREEMPTIVE SOLUTIONS L L C, PTC, Inc., Pegasystems Inc., Planview, Inc., Progress Software Corporation, QUALCOMM Incorporated, Red Hat, Inc., Rogue Wave Software, Inc., SAP AG, SAS Institute Inc., SERVOY BV, Salesforce.com, Inc., Samsung, Sencha Inc., Software AG, Sparx Systems, Syncfusion, TIBCO SOFTWARE N.V., Uniface Corporation, VMware, Inc., Xamarin, Zend Technologies Ltd.
+AT&T Inc., AZUL SYSTEMS INC, Adobe Systems Incorporated, Altova GmbH, Amazon.com, Inc., Appcelerator, Inc., Appian, Apple Inc., Atlassian, CA Technologies, CenturyLink, Inc., Citrix Systems GmbH, Developer Express Inc., Eclipse Foundation, Inc., Embarcadero Technologies, Inc., FICO, Facebook, Inc., Four Js, Genuitec, Globo plc, Google Inc., GrapeCity inc., Green Hills Software, Inc., HP Inc., Huawei Technologies Co., Ltd., IBM, Infragistics, Inc., Intel Corporation, Intuit Inc., JetBrains s.r.o., Kony, Inc., LM Ericsson Telephone Company, Magic Software Enterprises Inc., Micro Focus International plc, Microsoft Corporation, Mozilla Foundation, NVIDIA Corporation, No Magic, Inc., OpenText Corporation, Oracle Corporation, PREEMPTIVE SOLUTIONS L L C, PTC, Inc., Pegasystems Inc., Planview, Inc., Progress Software Corporation, QUALCOMM Incorporated, Red Hat, Inc., Rogue Wave Software, Inc., SAP AG, SAS Institute Inc., SERVOY BV, Salesforce.com, Inc., Samsung, Sencha Inc., Softbank Corp., Software AG, Sparx Systems, Syncfusion, TIBCO SOFTWARE N.V., Uniface Corporation, VMware, Inc., Xamarin, Zend Technologies Ltd.